eleda77/eleda77.github.io/docs/vocab_list.md

 **cosmogony** - the branch of science that deals with the origin of the universe, especially the solar system; or a theory that deals with such

+**costermonger** - a person who sells goods, especially fruit and vegetables, from a handcart in the street

 **costive** - constipated; slow or reluctant in speech or action; unforthcoming

 **coterie** - a small group of people with shared interests or tastes, especially one that is exclusive of other people

 **cove** - a man (informal)

+**cozen** - trick or deceive; obtain by deception

 **craic** - enjoyable social activity; a good time (Irish)